 How to Prepare for a Family Camping Trip

 Decide where to camp: You can pretty much camp anywhere!
 National parks, state parks, local campsites, amusement parks, beach camping, mountain camping, desert camping – it’s all available.
+Take a fun tour of Nevada ghost towns and camping along the way.
 Decide where you want to go and start searching online for a campsite nearby.

 This summer we took our very first beach camping trip in Carlsband, California.
 We finally remembered to start checking the booking sites for beach camp grounds in January and were able to get a campsite.